adityaraj1702/E-Mall/README.md

 # Urban Cart

 Urban Cart is a Flutter-based e-commerce application that allows users to browse, save, and purchase products across various categories.
-The app integrates with Firebase for authentication and utilizes local storage to persist user data such as saved products and cart items.
+The app integrates with Firebase for authentication and utilizes cloud firestore to save user data such as profile, saved products and cart items.

 ## Features